barumau/pandunia/engli/engli-pandunia.md

 that - ve
 that is (in other words, i.e., alias) - alonamo
 the Grenadines - Grenadin nesia
-theft - cor
+theft - chor
-their - lesi
+their - yamen di
 theism - devistia
 theist - deviste
 theocracy - deukratia